Mary Eliza Mahoney: Career

 In 1896, Mahoney became one of the original members of the then-predominantly white Nurses Associated Alumnae of the United States and Canada (NAAUSC), which later became the American Nurses Association (ANA).
-In the early 1900s, the NAAUSC did not welcome African-American nurses into their association.
+In the early 1900s, the NAAUSC did not welcome African American nurses into their association.
 In response, Mahoney co-founded a new, more welcoming nurse's association, with help of Martha Minerva Franklin and Adah B. Thoms.

 In 1908, she became co-founder of the National Association of Colored Graduate Nurses (NACGN).
 This association did not discriminate against anyone and aimed to support and congratulate the accomplishments of all outstanding nurses, and to eliminate racial discrimination in the nursing community.
 The association also strived to commemorate minority nurses on their accomplishments in the registered nursing field.
-In 1909, Mahoney spoke at the NACGN's first annual convention, which became the first time that Martha Minerva Franklin and Adah Belle Samuels Thoms met Mahoney in person.
-The NACGN struggled in their early stages with only 26 female nurses in attendance of their first national convention.
+In 1909, Mahoney spoke at the NACGN's first annual convention, which became the first time that Martha Minerva Franklin and Adah Belle Thoms met Mahoney in person.
+The NACGN struggled in their early stages with only 26 nurses in attendance of their first national convention.
 In her speech, she recognized the inequalities in her nursing education, and in nursing education of the day.
 The NACGN members gave Mahoney a lifetime membership in the association and a position as the organization's chaplain.